-Here are seven health problems are linked to obstructive Sleep Apnea:
+Here are seven health problems linked to obstructive Sleep Apnea:

 Obstructive Sleep Apnea can contribute to high blood pressure in people who have it.
-The frequent night time wakings that plague people with Sleep Apnea cause hormonal systems to go into overdrive, which results in high blood pressure levels at night.
-Low blood-oxygen levels, caused by the cutoff of oxygen, may also contribute to hypertension in people with Sleep Apnea.
-Some good news … some people with high blood pressure who are treated for Sleep Apnea can cut back on their blood pressure medications.
-Click here
+The frequent night time wakings that plague people with sleep apnea cause hormonal systems to go into overdrive, which results in high blood pressure levels at night.
+Low blood-oxygen levels, caused by the cutoff of oxygen, may also contribute to hypertension in people with sleep apnea.
+Some good news … some people with high blood pressure who are treated for sleep apnea can cut back on their blood pressure medications.

-Sleep Apnea is very common among people with type 2 diabetes – up to 80% of diabetics have some obstructive Sleep Apnea.
+Sleep apnea is very common among people with type 2 diabetes – up to 80% of diabetics have some obstructive sleep apnea.
 Obesity is a common risk factor for both disorders.
-Although studies haven’t shown a clear link between Sleep Apnea alone and type 2 diabetes, sleep deprivation can cause insulin resistance, a precursor to diabetes.
-Click here
+Although studies haven’t shown a clear link between sleep apnea alone and type 2 diabetes, sleep deprivation can cause insulin resistance, a precursor to diabetes.

-Although the link to obstructive Sleep Apnea is not proven, people who are treated may find they have fewer asthma attacks.
-Click here
+Although the link to obstructive sleep apnea is not proven, people who are treated may find they have fewer asthma attacks.

-There’s no proof that Sleep Apnea causes acid reflux, persistent heartburn, but many people complain of acid reflux, and treating it seems to improve Sleep Apnea symptoms, say sleep physicians.
-Click here
+There’s no proof that sleep apnea causes acid reflux, persistent heartburn, but many people complain of acid reflux, and treating it seems to improve sleep apnea symptoms, say sleep physicians.

 How do you know if you have sleep apnea?

 There are number of common signs and symptoms of sleep apnea.
 If you recognize these symptoms in yourself or your partner, please contact Accent Sleep Solutions.